VITAMINS & MINERALS

 Vitamin B9 - We use folate, not folic acid which is synthetic form.
 Along with vitamins B6 and B12, vitamin B9 is highly important for the conversion of creatine into phosphocreatine (CP).
 Creatine is a molecule that the body can naturally produce.
 It's made primarily in the kidneys and completed in the liver, by three amino acids: glycine, arginine and methionine.
 The amino acids are converted into creatine phosphate and phosphocreatine which is then stored in the skeletal muscles and used for energy as a quick ready to use energy source.

-Vitamin B2 - Used for fat, carbohydartes and protein metabolism.
+Vitamin B2 - Used for fat, carbohydrates and protein metabolism.
 It is known to protect cells tissue from oxidative stress and recent study shows that it also may reduce muscle soreness and improve recovery after workout.

 Vitamin B1 - It has a crucial role in metabolising glucose and generating energy (ATP).
 It helps with the synthesis of acetylcholine and gamma-aminobutyric acid (GABA).
 They are important neurotransmitters for normal brain function.
 The study shows that it may delay fatigue and exhaustion in a prolonged training session.
 It may help to decrease the production of lactic acid which is one of the major causes of muscle soreness.

 Vitamin B3 (Niacin)- helps the nervous system function properly; it helps the body metabolise protein and fats and is known for boosting HDL 'good' cholesterol and lowering LDL'bad' cholesterol.
 For bodybuilders, vitamin B3 is a growth hormone releaser that supports muscle building.
-Niacin is also known to dilate blood vessels and increase the blood flow to the working muscles during body building exercises which result to an increased energy supply which in turn enhance overall exercise capacity.
+Niacin is also known to dilate blood vessels and increase the blood flow to the working muscles during body building exercises which result in an increased energy supply which in turn enhance overall exercise capacity.

 90mg of elemental Magnesium Biglyciante - one of the highly absorbable forms of Magnesium that does not have laxative effect.
-Magnesium contributes to normal protein synthesis and normal functioning nervous system.
+Magnesium contributes to normal protein synthesis and a normal functioning nervous system.
 Magnesium deficiencies can hinder endurance in sports or fitness.
 Physical activity increases Magnesium requirements in order to maintain optimal exercise performance.
 Muscles have limited quantities of ATP (used to make energy) that need to be replenished during activity.
 Magnesium helps to recycle that ATP.
 Magnesium also helps with proper muscle relaxation and contraction.
 Magnesium doesn’t only regulate calcium in cells.
 It stimulates the production of calcitonin, the hormone responsible for inhibiting osteoclasts - cells that break bones down and it activates alkaline phosphatase, an enzyme that forms new calcium crystals in bones.
-Magnesium regulates key enzymes that convert the vitamin D into the active form that later can used by the body (1,25OHD).
+Magnesium regulates key enzymes that convert the vitamin D into the active form that later can be used by the body (1,25OHD).
 No matter how much vitamin D you get from the sun or from your diet/supplements, insufficient magnesium may cause vitamin D deficiencies.

 5mg of Zinc- It enables your body to produce muscle-building testosterone.
 It also promotes recovery from exercise, boosts fertility and increases your number of infection-fighting T-cells.
-Zinc is important cofactor in HCL production - stomach acid which helps your body to break down, digest, and absorb nutrients.
+Zinc is an important cofactor in HCL production - stomach acid which helps your body to break down, digest, and absorb nutrients.